qooxdoo/qx-dev-manual/merge-process.md

   is the responsibility of the person merging the PR to cherry-pick this set of commits into the point release branch (possibly creating that point release branch if it did not previously exist).

+\* If all members of the qooxdoo core team have cast assenting votes for a PR, there is no longer a need to wait for comments from other core members.
+Therefore, the PR may be accepted and merged immediately upon all core members' having cast assenting votes for the PR.